thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 Quality comes from [*relentless continuous improvement*](#pursue-continuous-improvement-relentlessly) of the delivery process.

 With Continuous Delivery, we invest in a testing culture supported by people and tools where we detect any problems early and quickly, to fix them immediately when they are easy and cheap to find and resolve.
 Quality is the whole team's responsibility.
 Software Engineers implement automated tests with support and coaching from Quality Engineers.
-Quality Engineers coach the team into a quality mindset and use risks as a heuristic to guide the testing.
+Quality Engineers coach the team into a quality mindset and use risks and heuristics to guide the testing.

 Fiercely pursuing quality derives from two principles: [*Build on Foundations Known to be Sound*](#build-on-foundations-known-to-be-sound) and [*Build Quality In*](#build-quality-in); two foundations: [*Continuous Integration*](#continuous-integration), and [*Continuous Testing*](#continuous-testing); and one pattern: the [*Deployment Pipeline*](#deployment-pipeline).

 ### Build on Foundations Known to be Sound

 Every stage of the delivery process builds on the previous stage.
 Every stage adds more quality information to the Release Candidate.
 It passes the Unit Tests.
-It passes the Security Tests, the Acceptance Tests, and finally the manual Exploratory Tests.
+It passes the Security Tests, the Acceptance Tests, and finally the Exploratory Tests.
 We can now decide confidently whether to deploy the Release Candidate into production.

 Building on foundations known to be sound, follows one practice: [*Build Only Once*](#build-only-once).
 The Release Candidate that gets deployed into production is the same one that went through all the previous testing stages.

 ### Work in Small Batches

-According to Reinertsen, reducing batch sizes represents a compelling opportunity.
-Following [Little's Law](https://en.wikipedia.org/wiki/Little%27s_law), it reduces lead time and thus time to market, and the cost of delay.
+Reducing batch sizes represents a compelling opportunity.
+Following [Little's Law](https://en.wikipedia.org/wiki/Little%27s_law), it reduces lead time and thus time to market, and the Cost of Delay.
 Consequently, as lead time is shortened, feedback is accelerated.
 Because we now have smaller batch sizes, we are less exposed to changes, and as such, we reduce risks because the consequences of an error are much smaller.
 Smaller batch sizes reduce overhead.
 With Continuous Delivery, we can reduce the cost of repetitive transactions caused by many small batches.
 Finally, because feedback is accelerated, we improve efficiencies.

 Large batches inherently lower motivation and urgency.
 It demotivates people by delaying feedback.
 Large batches dilute responsibility.
 Ultimately, it leads to risk avoidance and accordingly disables innovation.
 Finally, large batches attract even larger batches.